stacks-network/docs/src/pages/understand-stacks/stacking-using-CLI.md

 ---
 title: Stacking using the Stacks CLI
-description: Learn how use the Stacks CLI to participate in stacking
+description: Learn how use the Stacks CLI to participate in Stacking
 experience: beginner
 duration: 10 minutes
 tags:
-  - guide
+  - tutorial
 images:
   sm: /images/pages/stacking-rounded.svg
 ---